codingsasi/nephos/README.md

 # Drupal Webpack

 This is an example of using webpack in Drupal theme.
-This template is for compiling SCSS to CSS and transpiling typescript to JavaScript.
+This template is for transpiling SCSS to CSS and transpiling typescript to JavaScript.

 ## Usage